obsidiansystems/ledger-app-tezos/README.md

 This repository contains two Ledger Nano applications:

-1. The "Tezos Baking" application is for baking: signing new blocks and endorsements.
+1. The "Tezos Baking" application (Nano S only) is for baking: signing new blocks and endorsements.
 For more information about baking, see *[Benefits and Risks of Home Baking](https://medium.com/@tezos_91823/benefits-and-risks-of-home-baking-a631c9ca745)*.
-2. The "Tezos Wallet" application is for making XTZ transactions, originating contracts, delegation, and voting.
-Basically everything you might want to use the Ledger Nano S/Xfor on Tezos besides baking.
+2. The "Tezos Wallet" application (Nano S and X) is for making XTZ transactions, originating contracts, delegation, and voting.
+Basically everything you might want to use the Ledger Nano S/X for on Tezos besides baking.

 It is possible to do all of these things without a hardware wallet, but using a hardware wallet provides you better security against key theft.